Shalini-kp/learners_learner/README.md

-# learner2
+# learner1
-a learnig webapp developed using django
+a learning webapp with intelligence developed using django and scikit-learn Setup
-Setup
 ------
 > create a virtual env in your working directory and